 - Dermatitis (crusting or scaling of the eyelid skin)

 - Eyelashes falling out.
 This is typically associated with blepharitis.

 What Causes Red Eyes?

-Red eyes are caused by the enlarged and dilated blood vessels in the surface of the eye (conjunctiva) becoming irritated.
-This could be a medical emergency or a non-emergency.
-One of the most common cause of red eyes are allergens and environmental irritants such as pet dander, pollen, dust, blowing wind, dry air and sun exposure.
-People who lack sleep will also experience red eyes.
-Eye infections and inflammations can cause red eyes, as well as other symptoms such as itching, discharge, pain and vision problems like blurred vision.
-If a contact lens wearer doesn’t keep their lenses clean and disinfected, or wears them for too long, they can experience red eyes.
-If your eyes are dry you will also experience redness.
+Red eyes happen when the blood vessels on the surface of the eye (the conjunctiva) become irritated, which causes them to become enlarged and dilated.
+This can sometimes be a medical emergency.
+One of the most common causes of red eyes are allergens and environmental irritants such as pet dander, pollen, dust, wind, dry air, and sun.
+People who do not get enough sleep will also experience red eyes.
+Eye infections and inflammations can cause red eyes, as well as other symptoms such as itching, discharge, pain, and blurred vision.
+If a contact lens wearer does not keep their lenses clean and disinfected, or wears them for too long, they can experience red eyes.
+Excessive dryness can also cause eyes to become red and irritated.

-Other times red eyes can be of concern and a red flag that there is a more serious problem lurking such as Blepharitis, Conjunctivitis, Corneal Ulcers or Acute Glaucoma.
-If you’re experiencing other symptoms such as discharge or pain associated with the redness, you might want to schedule an appointment with your eye care professional or primary care doctor to see if one of these conditions is present.
+Other times red eyes can be a red flag, indicating a more serious problem such as blepharitis, conjunctivitis, corneal ulcers, scleritis, or acute glaucoma.
+If you are experiencing other symptoms, such as discharge or pain associated with the redness, you should schedule an appointment with your eye-care professional or primary care doctor right away to see if one of these conditions is present.

 Solutions & Treatment for Red Eyes